Environmental Management System (EMS)

 Based on our environmental management policy, we comply with environmental laws and regulations and engage in business activities that consider the environment.

-In addition, as we increasingly utilize ever more diverse forms of waste and by-products, the number of environmental issues we need to consider also increases.
-Therefore, we are ramping up our efforts to reduce environmental impact through activities such as expanding indoor storage facilities and the use of sealed containers for waste and by-products, and improving our flue gas stacks.
+We will continue to carry out our business activities in harmony with local residents.
 On receiving an environmental complaint, whenever possible we quickly travel to the site in question to check the situation, investigate the cause and provide an explanation.
 If we find that our activities are the cause we implement improvements.

 Water Contamination Prevention

-Most of the industrial water discharged from our plants to public watercourses is cooling water and not polluted as defined in the Water Pollution Control Act.
-At our cement plants all water resources are reused as circulation water to minimize industrial water discharge into watercourses.
-Moreover, we are taking measures to prevent the leakage of contaminants by installing bunds around oil tanks and acid/alkali tanks, as well as installing sedimentation tanks, water-oil separation tanks, oil film detectors, pH meters and suspended solid sensors on water discharge routes that connect to publiccourses.
+Most of the industrial water discharged from our plants to public waters is cooling water and not polluted as defined in the Water Pollution Control Act.
+At our cement plants all water resources are reused as circulation water to minimize industrial water discharge into public waters.
+Moreover, we are taking measures to prevent the leakage of contaminants by installing dikes around oil tanks and acid/alkali tanks, as well as installing sedimentation tanks, water-oil separation tanks, oil film detectors, pH meters and suspended solid sensors on water discharge routes that connect to public waters.

 Air Pollution